2023 Nature/Wildlife Competition

 2. Dimensions: Maximum horizontal size: 1400 pixels and maximum vertical size: 1050 pixels.

 Note: Images smaller than the maximum dimensions will ONLY be accepted when one of the image edges has a horizontal size is 1400 pixels or the vertical size is 1050 pixels.
-For example: square image – 1050 x 1050 pixels; landscape 1400 x 800 pixels; or portrait 700 x 1050 pixels.
+For example: square image – 1050 x 1050 pixels; 1400 x 800 pixels; or 700 x 1050 pixels.

 Note: Images will NOT be rotated by the judges and will scored as submitted.